-Shortly after you've notified responsible parties that you've been injured in an accident and intend to file a claim for compensation, you're likely to hear from one or more insurance companies.
-(To learn more about how to notify responsible parties, read Nolo's article Personal Injury Claims: Notifying Responsible Parties.)
-These first conversations after your accident may be difficult, as you may be agitated or in pain, but common sense and a few guiding principles will keep you from saying anything that will adversely affect your insurance claim.
+If you've been injured in an accident that could lead to your filing an injury claim, you're likely to hear from one or more insurance companies—your own or another party's insurer, like the other driver's car insurer in a car accident case or the insurer of the property owner in a slip and fall case.
+These first conversations after your accident can be difficult, as you may be agitated or in pain, but common sense and a few guiding principles will keep you from saying anything that will adversely affect your personal injury case.

-Before you discuss anything, get the person's name, address, and telephone number, the name of the insurance company, and the person or business the company represents.
-Record this information in a file.
+Before you discuss anything, get the insurance adjuster's name, address, and telephone number, the name of the insurance company, and the person or business the company represents.
+Be sure to keep a record of this information.

 Although you may well be angry about the accident and your injuries, taking out your anger on the insurance adjuster will not help you win compensation.
-Insurance adjusters are used to dealing with angry claimants, but they are human and do not respond kindly to abuse.
-It is a good idea to avoid losing your temper with or heaping abuse on the agent during your negotiation process.
-You might even be nice -- an insurance adjuster's good will toward you may pay off in promptly handling your claim or in believing you about something it is difficult for you to prove.
+Keep in mind that most personal injury cases settle, so sooner or later you'll be at the negotiating table with the insurance company.
+Adjusters are used to dealing with angry claimants, but they are human and do not respond kindly to abuse.
+It is a good idea to avoid losing your temper with or heaping abuse on the agent during the negotiation process.
+You might even be nice—an insurance adjuster's good will toward you may pay off in promptly handling your claim or in believing you about something it is difficult for you to prove.

 You need only tell the insurance adjuster your full name, address, and telephone number.
 At this point you need not explain or discuss any more than that about your work, your schedule, or your income, nor do you have to give detailed family or other personal information.

-Note that these instructions apply to contact with another person's insurance company.
-When it comes to your own insurance company, you may be obligated by the rules of your policy to give your own insurance adjuster information about the accident.
+Warning: Note that this discussion applies to contact with another person's insurance company.
+When it comes to negotiating with your own insurance company, you may be obligated by the rules of your policy to give your own insurance adjuster information about the accident.
 Be sure to read with care anything you're asked to sign, especially a release form that allows your insurer to gather information.
-For more about this, see How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).

-Insurance adjusters or other representatives may try to get you to "give a statement" about how the accident happened -- or they may simply engage you in conversation, during which they will try more subtly to get you to tell them about the accident.
+Insurance adjusters or other representatives may try to get you to "give a statement" about how the accident happened—or they may simply engage you in conversation, during which they will try more subtly to get you to tell them about the accident.
 Politely refuse any discussion of the facts of the accident except the most basic: where, when, the type of accident, and the vehicles involved if it was a traffic accident.
 Say that your investigation of the accident is still continuing and that you will discuss the facts further "at the appropriate time."
 Later, you will be making a written demand for compensation in which you will describe the accident in detail.
-(See Nolo's article Write a Winning Demand Letter for more information.)
+(Learn more about writing a demand letter in a personal injury case.)

 If an adjuster asks about witnesses and you know of some, respond that there "may be" witnesses and that you will let the insurance company know "at the appropriate time."
 Do not commit yourself to identifying witnesses or to providing witness statements.
 Also, if the adjuster does ask you about witnesses, ask the adjuster if he or she knows of any.